ydydsnyd/mono/doc/docs/guide-local-mutations.md

 slug: /guide/local-mutations
 ---

-Next up: Local mutations.
-Because read-only apps are not all that useful.

 With Replicache, you implement mutations once on the client-side (sometimes called _speculative_ or _optimistic_ mutations), and then again on the server (called _authoritative_ mutations).

 :::note info